 Some scholars have proposed that our noun might be related to the verb בנה (bana), meaning to build.
 That would make perfect sense when we realize that the word בן (ben), meaning son, is also possibly related to the verb בנה (bana), meaning to build.
-In effect, just as much as stones can be build into a house, so sons can be build into a house (1 Peter 2:5).
+In effect, just as much as stones can be built into a house, so sons can be built into a house (1 Peter 2:5).

 Closely related to our noun is the masculine noun אבן ('oben), which denotes a potter's wheel (Jeremiah 18:8 only) or a midwife's stool (Exodus 1:16 only).
 Note that 'eben and 'oben were the same word until the Middle Ages when the Masoretes made them different.

 The word אבן ('eben) is ubiquitous and as widely applied in the Bible as stones were in Palestine of the stone, bronze and iron ages.
 With its many qualities and attributes, stone must have seemed quite miraculous to people then:

 - could be used as makeshift furniture: a pillow (Genesis 28:11), a seat (Exodus 17:12).